The psychologist trying to get more help for Hong Kong's suicidal, depressed youth

 After that rude awakening, she and Mr Altosaar brainstormed for more effective assessment tools.

-Together they designed a video game called Eat It All, Lemmy in which the goal is to feed a character food in different forms and fatten it as much as possible before the food runs out.
+Together they designed a video game called Eat It All Lemmy, in which the goal is to feed a character food in different forms and see how much it can eat before the food runs out.

 The character’s tastes changes, and the player must figure out what it wants to eat.
 This game is a measurement tool for cognitive flexibility, aimed at getting a deeper understanding of the player’s executive function.

-“We find that people who are depressed tend to stick with the same rule much longer – even though they're being told it’s wrong – because they aren’t so able to think from other perspectives,” Dr Chiu explains.
+“We find that people who are depressed tend to stick with the same rule much longer – even though they're being told it’s wrong – because they're less able to think from other perspectives,” Dr Chiu explains.

 The game, says Mr Altosaar, can detect whether a person is displaying cognitive patterns consistent with early signs of depression, and this could lead to early intervention.